juliasilge/tidytext/cran-comments.md

-## Resubmission

-This is a resubmission.
-I have changed back to the CRAN template for the MIT license.

 ## Release Summary

-This is the second CRAN release of tidytext.
-In this release, we fixed some bugs, added more documentation and better testing/CI, added a tidier for LDA objects, added an implementation of tf-idf, changed `unnest_tokens` so that the user can pass a custom tokenizing function to `token`, and deprecated the `pair_count` function (which has been moved to the widyr package at https://github.com/dgrtwo/widyr).
+This is the third CRAN release of tidytext.
+In this release, we fixed a bug in `cast_sparse`, `cast_dtm`, and other sparse casters relating to groups, changed `unnest_tokens` so that it no longer uses tidyr's unnest (for increased speed), added a check in `unnest_tokens` for list columns in the input, and added a `format` argument to unnest_tokens so that it can process html, xml, latex or man pages.

 ## Test environments
-* Local OS X install, R 3.3.0
+* Local OS X install, R 3.3.1
-* Ubuntu 12.04 (on Travis-CI), R 3.3.0
+* Ubuntu 12.04 (on Travis-CI), R 3.3.1
 * Win-builder (devel and release)

 ## R CMD check results

 0 errors | 0 warnings | 0 notes

+## Downstream dependencies

+I ran R CMD check on the 3 downstream dependencies (results at https://github.com/juliasilge/tidytext/tree/master/revdep).
+I contacted the one downstream package maintainer with a problem last week.